anderkve/FYS3150/book/using_git/introduction_to_git.md

 Here we'll add some info on how to get started using git for version control.

-## Setting up Git on your computer
+## Setting up git on your computer

 You need to tell Git which user you are.
 Write the following commands in your terminal.